 Give Your Gut a Boost With Good Bacteria

 Probiotics are the live microorganisms found in fermented foods such as kefir and kimchi, and they’re one of the hottest, and most promising, topics in nutritional research.
 Your gut is teeming with trillions of bacteria that help you digest food as well as thwart intruders—and it turns out, you can give those friendly bacteria a boost by adding probiotics to your body.
-“We’re only at the cusp of understanding the potential of probiotics,” says Gregor Reid, PhD, a microbiologist at the University of Western Ontario.
-Soon, Dr. Reid theorizes, probiotics may be used in prescription drugs to treat a range of conditions, from acne to depression.
+“We’re only at the cusp of understanding the potential of probiotics,” says Gregor Reid, a microbiologist at the University of Western Ontario.
+Soon, Dr. Reid theorizes, experts might soon use probiotics in prescription drugs to treat a range of conditions, from acne to depression.

-There’s another way these mighty microbes help your gut: In a recent study in the Journal of Functional Foods, people who ate probiotic-rich yogurt daily lost 3 to 4 percent of their body fat in 6 weeks.
-The shift in gut bacteria prompted by probiotics may favor fat burning over fat storage, explains study author Jaclyn Omar, of the University of Manitoba in Canada.
+There’s another way these mighty microbes help your gut: In a recent study in the Journal of Functional Foods, people who ate probiotic-rich yogurt daily lost 3-4% of their body fat in six weeks.
+The probiotic-prompted shift in gut bacteria may favor fat burning over fat storage, explains study author Jaclyn Omar, of the University of Manitoba in Canada.